bentoml/BentoML/docs/source/concepts/bento.rst

 .. note::
-    There's no need to specify :code:`bentoml` as a dependency here since BentoML will addd the current version of BentoML to the Bento's dependency list by default.
+    There's no need to specify :code:`bentoml` as a dependency here since BentoML will add the current version of BentoML to the Bento's dependency list by default.
 User can override this by specifying a different BentoML version.